Children's Services Practice Notes — Return to homepage

 Solution-Focused Questions in Child Welfare Practice

 The solution-focused approach complements other Safety Organized Practice tools, such as harm and worry statements, safety planning, and the Three Houses, by keeping communication open and centered on shared problem-solving rather than compliance.
-Solution-focused questions are not a script or checklist-they are a mindset.
-These questions invite reflection, curiosity, and hope.
-They help families and workers co-create solutions rooted in the family's own experiences.
+Solution-focused questions are not a script or checklist — they are a mindset.

 SFQs commonly used in child welfare practice include the following.